 and potatoes where delicious.
 After exchanging contact information with David's father, who did speak English, and then heading back to the beach

-because David insisted we hang out for a while, it was time for to move on and catch the bus to Caserta which is where I believe my grandfather
+because David insisted we hang out for a while, it was time to move on.
+I got my note translated at the hotel and caught the bus to Caserta which is where I believe my grandfather

 was from.
 It's Sunday and the streets are filled with people.
 Caserta is an improvement.
 I must keep in mind that since I left the quiet winding roads

 of Holland I've been traveling primarily through cities and I am not a city person.
 I'm a country boy.
-I'll go by the town offices tommorrow
+I'll go by the town offices tomorrow

 morning when they open.